-While some of Berkeley‘s cultural venues are centered on the prestigious University of California campus, many more are concentrated in the vibrant Berkeley Downtown Arts District.
+While some cultural venues in Berkeley, California, are centered on the prestigious University of California campus, many more are concentrated in the vibrant Berkeley Downtown Arts District.
 The heart of the district runs down Addison Street between Shattuck Avenue and Milvia Street.
 The neighborhood also has plenty of restaurants and bars, representing a plethora of ethnic styles and a range of prices.

 Start your day at the Berkeley Art Museum and Pacific Film Archive—a mouthful that has been nicknamed BAMPFA.
 It is a fine place to while away a few hours viewing a new show, or perhaps viewing an obscure film.